Registering land or property with HM Land Registry

-You must register all land or property in your name with Land Registry if you’ve:
+You must register all land or property with HM Land Registry if you’ve:

 - bought it